FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-13-Email-Security.md

   - Privacy, Security & Safety
 ---

 Contrary to what you may think, email is actually the most common attack vector for hackers.
-Depending on the goals of the hacker, they will probably try to use email in some way to either compromise your machine or gain credentials to important accounts.
+Depending on the goals of the hacker, they will probably try to use email in some way to either compromise your machine and/or gain credentials to important accounts.
 After reading this article, you should have a good understanding of what these methods are, and how you can stay safe on your email platform.

 ### Really, email?